zopefoundation/grokui.admin/src/grokui/admin/README.txt

 * You can add new instances of Grok applications

+* You can rename instances of Grok applications

 * For each installed application you can directly call:

   - the object browser (telling you more about this concrete object)